radrium/FED2024Assg2_P06_Team5/README.md

 - As a user, I want to be able to browse products by category, so that I can easily find the items I am interested in.
 - As a user, I want to be able to view detailed information about each product, including images and descriptions, so that I can make an informed purchase decision.
 - As a registered user, I want to be able to create an account and manage my profile information, so that I can personalize my shopping experience.
-- As a registered user, I want to be able to view and track my order history, so that I can easily manage my orders.
 - As a user, I want to be able to contact customer support with any questions or concerns, so that I can receive assistance.

 ## Features